Teacher Compensation Policy

 Texas should encourage districts to link compensation to district needs.
 Such policies can help districts achieve a more equitable distribution of teachers.

 Texas recognized the factual accuracy of this analysis.
+However this analysis was updated subsequent to the state's review.

 8B: High-Need Schools and Subjects